TGAC/grassroots-user-docs/services/field_trial/submit_study.md

 as its heading.
 * **Value**: This is the actual value or range of values that the label refers to.

-For example, we could choose [PECO:0007102](http://draco.cyverse.org/amigo/term/PECO:0007102), which is the onotoloigy term defining *nitrogen fertilizer exposure*, as the Treatment that we are interested in.
+For example, we could choose [PECO:0007102](http://draco.cyverse.org/amigo/term/PECO:0007102), which is the ontology term defining *nitrogen fertilizer exposure*, as the Treatment that we are interested in.
 Then, in its table of values, we could have

 | Label | Value |